 Levels of frequency and attractor fields

-This map shows the journey each of us is making, and all of us collectively.
+Hawkins map illustrates the journey each of us is making, and all of us collectively.
 The map shows various “fields” or levels; a scale of ascending energy states that Hawkins calibrated from 1 to 1000 using Kinesiology.
 Each emotion represents a different frequency, or field of energy, that is measurable.
 As we shift frequency, we shift our perception.
 This determines what we think: our view of the world, our view of “God”, our view of ourselves and our situation.
 It also determines how we feel, what we sense and how we behave or act…(as shown in each column in the diagram.)

 According to Hawkins, the level shame is at the bottom of the scale, measuring the lowest frequency (20), and the level of full enlightenment/non-duality (1000) is at the top. +600 is extremely rare and already enlightened.
 The levels refer to where we live or spend most of our time.